jopaik/network_demos/README.md

 # Getting Started

 ## Summary of steps
+The following steps only take a few minutes to prep all the demos.
 1. wget https://gitlab.com/redhatautomation/network_demos/-/raw/main/gitea/gitea.yml
 2. ansible-navigator run -m stdout gitea.yml
 3. setup VSCode for git